 The call on change agents is to hit the ground with both feet running and start delivering value early.

 Should we count “quick wins” as something to prioritize when kicking off a new effort?
 I wish the answer was “no” with all my heart.
 That’s just not the case most of the time.
 This supports the notion of developing proper success metrics early on with leadership to provide transparency.
-Curious what ways you have done this with your clients and companies.
+Curious about what ways you have done this with your clients and companies.

 Old School Methods Are Not Going Away.